-Ambassador Dore Gold is President of the Jerusalem Center for Public Affairs.
-He was the eleventh Permanent Representative of Israel to the United Nations (1997-1999).
+Ambassador Dore Gold served as President of the Jerusalem Center for Public Affairs from 2000 until June 7, 2015, when he was appointed Director-General of the Israel Ministry of Foreign Affairs.
 Previously he served as Foreign Policy Advisor to Prime Minister Benjamin Netanyahu.
 Ambassador Gold also served as an advisor to Prime Minister Ariel Sharon.

 Ambassador Gold was a member of the Israeli delegation at the 1998 Wye River negotiations between Israel and the PLO, outside of Washington.
 He negotiated the Note for the Record, which supplemented the 1997 Hebron Protocol, and in 1996 concluded the negotiations with the U.S., Lebanon, Syria, and France for the creation of the Monitoring Group for Southern Lebanon.
 In 1991, he served as an advisor to the Israeli delegation to the Madrid Peace Conference.
 From 1985 to 1996 he was a senior research associate at the Jaffee Center for Strategic Studies, Tel Aviv University, where he was Director of the U.S. Foreign and Defense Policy Project.
 Dr. Gold received his BA (’75), MA (’76), and PhD (’84) from Columbia University, where he specialized in the Middle East and in international law.